PumpKinzzzzz/PumpKinzzzzz/README.md

 I'm a Full-Stack & Tools Developer based in Alsace, finishing my Master's degree at Epitech.

-I don't care much about chasing the latest over-hyped JS framework.
-Instead, I focus on building **clean, reliable software** that solves real problems without flatlining your RAM or your data privacy.
+I like to focus on building **clean, reliable software** that solves real problems without flatlining your RAM or your data privacy.

 Right now, I'm building up my skills with the **Tauri Framework**.
 My goal is to develop a suite of **local-first desktop tools** (PDF editing, lightweight conversion, background removal).
 I want to offer lightweight, fast utilities that run completely offline, with zero ads, zero tracking, and minimal energy consumption.